Yuvaratna Teaser: Puneeth Rajkumar Aces The College Avatar With Aplomb!

 Sanjay Dutt Congratulates The Team

-Upon watching the teaser, Bollywood actor Sanja Dutt took to his Twitter handle to congratulate the Yuvaratna team.
+Upon watching the teaser, Bollywood actor Sanjay Dutt took to his Twitter handle to congratulate the Yuvaratna team.
 He wrote, "The #Yuvarathnaa teaser is looking brilliant!
 All the best @Vkiragandur, @Karthik1423 & the entire team at @hombalefilms." - (sic)

 Fans Impressed With The Actor's Look